 Each performance metric domain may dynamically establish the instances within an instance domain.
 For example, there may be one instance for the metric kernel.percpu.idle on a workstation, but multiple instances on a multiprocessor server.
 Even more dynamic is filesys.free, where the values report the amount of free space per file system, and the number of values tracks the mounting and unmounting of local filesystems.

 PCP arranges for information describing instance domains to be exported from the performance metric domains to the applications that require this information.
 Applications may also choose to retrieve values for all instances of a performance metric, or some arbitrary subset of the available instances.

 Hosts supporting PCP services are broadly classified into two categories:

 Collector : Hosts that have pmcd and one or more performance metric domain agents (PMDAs) running to collect and export performance metrics

 Monitor : Hosts that import performance metrics from one or more collector hosts to be consumed by tools to monitor, manage, or record the performance of the collector hosts

 Each PCP enabled host can operate as a collector, a monitor, or both.

-The PMAPI also supports delivery of performance metrics from a historical source in the form of a PCP archive log.
-Archive logs are created using the pmlogger utility, and are replayed in an architecture as shown in Figure 1.4.
+The PMAPI also supports delivery of performance metrics from a historical source in the form of a PCP archive.
+Archives are created using the pmlogger utility, and are replayed in an architecture as shown in Figure 1.4.
 Architecture for Retrospective Analysis.